hsemple/pythongis_tutorials/docs/source/intro_programs.rst

 **6.**  Write a Python program to display the calendar for any given month of a specified year.

-The script below illustrates how to import the calendar library and use a function from the calendar library.
-Enter month and year as integers.
+The script below illustrates how to import the calendar module and use a function from the calendar module.
+You can read about the `calendar module and its functions <https://docs.python.org/3/library/calendar.html?highlight=calendar#module-calendar>`_ in Python's documentation.

 .. code-block:: python